United States Regiments & Batteries > New York > 82nd New York Infantry Regiment

 September 16-17

-The Regiment was commanded by Colonel Henry W. Hudson and lost 21 men killed, 10 men mortally wounded, 4 offiers and 78 men wounded, and 15 men missing.
+The Regiment brought 339 men to the field and was commanded by Colonel Henry W. Hudson.
+It lost 21 men killed, 10 men mortally wounded, 4 offiers and 78 men wounded, and 15 men missing in fighting in the West Woods.

 September 22 Moved to Harper’s Ferry